Carmel & Indianapolis High-Asset Divorce Lawyer

 8. Stay Healthy.
 Do not underestimate the importance of your health.
 Divorce isn’t a sprint, it’s a marathon, one in which you need to be healthy and resilient in order to finish strong.
 Prioritize time with your family and friends, and allow yourself time to let go and relax whenever you can.

 High-asset divorces require particular attention to detail in all financial matters and precise care concerning all paperwork and documents.
 We understand the importance of your divorce, and we do not take the legalities lightly.
-At HOLLINGSWORTH ROBERTS MEANS Attorneys at Law, we invest our time and energy in your case, devoting our best efforts to ensuring your divorce is handled as amicably as possible, and as aggressively as necessary.
+At Hollingsworth Roberts Means, our Carmel and Indianapolis high-asset lawyers invest our time and energy in your case, devoting our best efforts to ensuring your divorce is handled as amicably as possible, and as aggressively as necessary throughout Indianapolis and beyond.